ornl-sava/yayaml-config/README.md

 ## License

-settings is freely distributable under the terms of the MIT License.
+yaml-config-reader is freely distributable under the terms of the MIT License.

 Copyright (c) UT-Battelle, LLC (the "Original Author")